dkclee/MTWord/README.md

 # MTWord (Memorize the Word)
 <!-- A little info about your project and/ or overview that explains **what** the project is about. -->
 MTWord stands for Memorize the Word and is a [Quizlet](https://quizlet.com/) clone but for Bible verses (using the [ESV](https://www.esv.org/) [English Standard Version])

 ## Motivation
 <!-- A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists. -->
 After a conversation with one of my friends, we realized how difficult it is to memorize Bible verses.
-I wanted to try to build something to aid making Bible verse sets along with providing features to aid memorization.
-Also, when making specific Quizlet sets for many verses, it can be tedious to individually make cards for a passage.
-This application seeks to address that struggle with already translating longer passages into individual cards in the set.
+I wanted to try to build something to aid making Bible verse sets and memorizing different verses.
+When making specific Quizlet sets for many verses, it can be tedious to individually make cards for a passage.
+This application seeks to address that struggle with allowing user to easily create many cards from one long passage reference.

 <!-- ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -